osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/add-a-community.md

 <!-- Include discussion of entitlements; also check in whether I need to mention community roles here -->

-For information about managing an existing community, see [Manage tenants in a community](xref:managecommunity).
+For information about adding or deleting tenants from an existing community, see [Manage tenants in a community](xref:managecommunity).

 **Note:** Only a Tenant Administrator can perform this procedure.